Window Frame Kits 101: Your Complete Guide

 One of the most important pro tips is to never seal the bottom flange of the window to the exterior wall.
 This might feel counterintuitive, but leaving it unsealed creates a path for any water that might find its way behind the side flanges to escape.
 Sealing it can trap moisture, leading to rot and water damage inside your walls.

-Common Mistakes to Avoid
+Common Installation Pitfalls (and How to Avoid Them)

 Even small errors during installation can lead to big problems like drafts, leaks, or difficulty operating the window.
 In fact, some experts estimate that the vast majority of window leaks are due to installer error, not a faulty product.